On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Introduction

-In order to describe the approach, we first describe the classical approach.
-The classical proof strategy is to assume that a language $L$ has a random reduction to some problem $L'$, and then construct an interactive proof for $\overline{L}$ that induces a collapse.
+\paragraph{Overview of the proof of our main result.} In order to describe the approach, we give more details about the classical approach.
+The classical proof strategy is to assume that a language $L$ has a random reduction to another problem $L'$, and then construct an interactive proof for $\overline{L}$ (the complement of $L$) that induces a collapse.
 For example, if $L$ is NP-complete and has a random reduction to inverting a one-way permutation, then there is a two round protocol for deciding if $x \in \overline{L}$.
 The verifier runs the generator $G$ to generate the queries for the one-way permutation and sends them to the prover.
 The prover then sends back the answers.
 Because the verifier can evaluate the one-way permutation, the prover's answers can be checked, and then $R$ is run to decide if $x\in L$.
 Finally, the verifier can give the opposite answer.
 This results in a two round protocol for $\overline{L}$.
-Therefore if such a reduction exists, then coNP $\subseteq$ AM, giving a collapse.
+Therefore if such a reduction exists, then \class{coNP} $\subseteq$ AM, giving a collapse.
 There are much more complicated constructions when other average-case problems are considered, for example, for reducing worst-case NP-complete problems to distributional \class{NP} problems.
 It is more difficult to find an interactive proof in this case because if the prover answers $y\not\in L'$, then the verifier has no way to verify this.
 Nevertheless, with classical non-adaptive reductions it is possible to construct a protocol for $\overline{L}$~\cite{BT06}.